-The most central parking, the most convenient and undoubtedly the most expensive is the Parking "Largo delle Poste", located in a central position has about 66 parking spaces and costs approx €3 per hour, needless to say it's often full.
+The most central parking, the handier and undoubtedly the most expensive is the Parking "Largo delle Poste".
+It's located in a central position and it has about 66 parking spaces that costs approx €3 per hour, needless to say it's often full.

-If you have to find something further away, we recommend you to try the Bus Station Square, very large and close to the center is divided into two different areas, that of "Faloria" cable car with 122 parking spaces and that of piazzale Marconi, with 135 places.
-Cost 2€ per hour approx.
+If you have to find something further away, we recommend you try the Bus Station Square, it's very large and close to the center.
+It is divided into two different areas, that of "Faloria" cable car, with 122 parking spaces, and that of "Piazzale Marconi", with 135 car places.
+Both cost 2€ per hour approx.

-To conclude the paying parking lots in Cortina, you also have to try with the parking in Via dei Campi, not very central, but bigger, it allows you to reach the bell tower in less than 10 minutes and it's only 5 minutes far from the "Cooperativa" and the "Conad City", the two main supermarkets of the center.
+To conclude this list of the paid parking lots in Cortina, you also have to try with the parking in "Via dei Campi".
+It is not very central, but it's big and it allows you to reach the bell tower in less than 10 minutes.
+It's also only 5 minutes away from the "Cooperativa" and the "Conad City", the two main supermarkets of the center.

 Multi Storey parking lots

-It offers a total of 200 parking spaces and a rate of approx €2 per hour, it offers the opportunity to purchase subscriptions for both the uncovered floor and the underground.
-For any additional information, you can refer to the official website of the park "Pontechiesa".
+It offers a total of 200 parking spaces and a rate of approx €2 per hour, with discount for long stays.
+It's also possible to purchase subscriptions for both the uncovered floor and the underground.
+For any additional information, you can refer to the official website of the parking lot "Pontechiesa".

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.